Letters of Ayn Rand

-Letters of Ayn Rand is a book derived from the letters of the novelist and philosopher Ayn Rand.
+Letters of Ayn Rand is a book derived from the letters of the Russian-born American writer and philosopher Ayn Rand.
 It was published in 1995, 13 years after Rand's death.
 It was edited by Michael Berliner with the approval of Rand's estate.

 Background

 When Rand died in 1982, the materials in her estate included copies of over 2000 letters written by her between 1926 and 1981.
 Berliner selected "approximately 35 to 40 percent of the total" for publication.
 He also edited the letters to remove "less interesting material", such as opening and closing statements or apologies by Rand for not writing someone sooner after they had written her.
 Discussing the letters in the context of a later controversy over the editing of Rand's published journals, historian Jennifer Burns affirmed that Berliner had only omitted material rather than changed the content.

 The hardcover edition of Letters of Ayn Rand was published by Dutton in 1995.
 A paperback edition was published by Plume in 1997.